Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

-• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections (See Below).
+• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections.
 Students who are placed into MTH O99 or MTH 101 are strongly advised to consider additional coursework in the summer and/or fall to advance in their math sequence.

-• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take PHY221 or MSC203.
-If you place out of Calculus (with AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take MTH 210 or MTH 311.
+• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take Foundations of Computational Marine Science (MSC 203), Environmental Statistics (MSC 204), The Earth System (GSC 110) or Earth System History (GSC 111).

 • Conser taking an elective towards an Arts and Humanities cognate if you received credit for WRS 105 and ENG/WRS 106 or 107.
 See cognates.